 Testing all 140 words on the same day would be time-consuming and could be discouraging for the student.
-Therefore, it is suggested that the teacher begin by testing only the first 20 words, noting how many words the student recognizes on the Comprehensive Test Checklist (pages 54 and 55).
+Therefore, it is suggested that the teacher begin by testing only the first 20 words, noting how many words the student recognizes on the Comprehensive Test Checklist.
 If the student knows 5 or more of the first 20 words, you may want to proceed with testing the next 20 words.